lyless/web3j/docs/source/filters.rst

    subscription.unsubscribe();

-Other callbacks are also provided which provide simply the block or transaction hashes, for details of these refer to the
+Other callbacks are also provided which provide simply the traceTransaction or transaction hashes, for details of these refer to the
 `Web3jRx <https://github.com/web3j/web3j/blob/master/core/src/main/java/org/web3j/protocol/rx/Web3jRx.java>`_
 interface.